rebelsky/csc301-new/_assignments/assignment11.md

 *Due*: {{ page.due | date: '%A, %-d %B %Y' }} by {{ page.due-time }}

-*Summary*: In this assignment, you will implement two different sorting algorithms, one of your own design.
+*Summary*: In this assignment, you will implement an algorithm from the literature.

-*Purposes*: To enhance your understanding of sorting algorithms.
-To give you more practice programming.
+*Purposes*: To give you practice reading algorithms as described for practitioners.
+To give you you more practice programming.

 *Collaboration* (programming): You may discuss this assignment with anyone you like, provided you credit such discussion when you submit